nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `view INDEX`

 * View more details about a delivery at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
+The index refers to the index number shown in the displayed delivery list.
 The index must be a **positive integer**.

 Examples:
 * `view 1` View more details about the 1st delivery in the list.